6502 Primer: Building your own 6502 computer |

 line.
 If the closing quote is not reached, the comma is part of the string.
 (This is the only bug I can think

 of in my old C32 assembler.)

-way to index into the array, so an expression (probably involving another assembler variable) tells which byte you're
+should be a way to index into the array, so an expression (probably involving another assembler variable) tells which variable

 - Do not forbid the user from putting a negative number in something that is normally positive, like an address.
 He

 may be totally aware of what he's doing and just wants the low 8 bits in a byte or ZP address, or the low 16 or 24 bits in

 an absolute or long address, even if the assembler's 32-bit internal representation has FF's in the high byte(s).
 The